Tortellini Pasta Salad

 Sharing is caring!

-Tortellini Pasta Salad with cheese tortellini, tomatoes, basil, and corn in a light vinaigrette dressing is the perfect summer salad.
+This Tortellini Pasta Salad with cheese tortellini, tomatoes, basil, and corn in a light spicy brown mustard and honey vinaigrette dressing is the perfect summer salad.
+It’s my favorite salad for potlucks and family gatherings!

 Cheese Tortellini Pasta Salad

-I love this salad because it is perfect for all of those summer parties where I need to bring a side dish and also works for a easy summer dinner recipe for the family.
+I love this salad because it is perfect for all of those summer parties where I need to bring a side dish, and also works for an easy summer dinner recipe for the family.

 Save this Recipe